 RAF Calshot

 This was a lovely building, later on it was a public house and we ate a really nice sausage and mash dinner there.
-And I now wish I had taken loads of photos inside.
+Now wish I had taken loads of photos inside.
 It was a typical Mess building with lots of small rooms where snooker could be played and another for reading and then another for eating and of course a bar area.
 Some will tell you there was no bar in an RAF Mess as you asked the Mess servant to get your drinks.

 RAF bell box, if you pressed a bell button in you room, the panel would light up and a servant would see what the officer needed.